-Note: If Google Chrome keeps crashing continuously, Not responding, that cause you need to boot into safe mode to perform steps below.
+Note: If Google Chrome keeps crashing continuously, Not responding, then you need to boot into safe mode to perform the steps below.

-- Open Google Chrome browser, click the menu icon (three vertically aligned dots) in the top-right corner.
+- Open the Google Chrome browser, and click the menu icon (three vertically aligned dots) in the top-right corner.

 - Click, “More Tools > Clear Browsing Data” ( Or you can use the keyboard shortcut “Ctrl+Shift+Del”)

 - Here under Advanced, check all other boxes except passwords, Autofill form data, Hosted app data and media license